ionic-team/ionic-site/docs/v2/theming/ionic-themes/index.md

 @import "ionic";
 ```

-You can change the values of any of the variables in the default theme, or leave them as they are and use them in your app.
+You can change the values of any of the variables in the default theme or leave them as they are and use them in your app.
 By default, Ionic uses the primary theme color on all elements.
 For example, a button with the following markup:

 ```html
 <a button>I'm a button</a>